Luffy65/eremus/README.md

 ## Install the package
 You must be in the folder with setup.py.
-The command is `pip install -e .`, so to move into the right directory and begin installation, just write:
+The command is `pip install -e .`.
+To simultaneously move into the right directory and begin installation, just write:
 ```
 !cd eremus && pip install -e .
 ```
-Or, if you want to clone+install at the same time:
+Or, if you want to clone this repository and install the package at the same time:
 ```
 pip install -e git+https://github.com/Luffy65/eremus.git#egg=eremus
 ```